HungvNguyenn/Hands-on_Lecture_2/README.md

 output: [1,2,3,6,9,8,7,4,5]

 The implementation uses a while loop to help traverse the matrix. inside the while loops, there are multiple for loops that help it traverse the matrix in a certain direction.
-It also has if statements to make sure it does not traverse to where it has already been.
+It also has if statements to make sure it does not traverse to where it has already been. there are multiple test cases with different matrices to test the spiral matrix function.